zerjens/fc4-framework/methodology/authoring_workflow.md

 1. Create a new git branch in your local instance of [the diagram repository](repository.md)
 1. In your text editor: either create a new diagram source file or open an existing diagram source file
 1. In your terminal, run `fc4 edit path/to/repo`
-   1. This starts [fc4-tool](toolset.md#fc4-tool) in a mode wherein it will watch your repository for changes to any diagram source YAML file (or new files) and process and render each file when it changes
+   1. This starts [fc4-tool](toolset.md#fc4-tool) watching your repository for changes to any diagram source YAML file (or new files) and process and render each file when it changes
 1. In your text editor, open a diagram YAML file in one pane and its rendered PNG file in an adjacent pane
    1. If the diagram is new then the PNG file won’t exist until you’ve saved the YAML file and